Building a candy dispenser with AI, Raspberry Pi and Lego bricks

 Download section

-Here are the links to use the Resnet-10 Single Shot Detector (SSD) caffe model that is used in pyimagesearch blog post: This model has been built by using the original SSD caffe model with a ResNet-10 as a backbone and has been specifically trained to detect faces (so there are only 2 classes: background and face)
+Here are the links to use the Resnet-10 Single Shot Detector (SSD) caffe model that is used in pyimagesearch blog post:- caffe model

 Face Emotion Recognition